linz/basemaps/packages/server/README.md

 /images/10_geographx_nz_texture_shade_2012_8-0m_01FHRPYJ5FV1XAARZAC4T4K6MC/*.tiff
 ```

-running `basemaps-server --config /images` will create two tile sets one for each folder `gebco_2021...` and `geographx_nz_t...` and then also create a combined layer in the order the tiffs are found.
+running `basemaps-server --config /images --no-config` will create two tile sets one for each folder `gebco_2021...` and `geographx_nz_t...` and then also create a combined layer in the order the tiffs are found.

 ## Developing